rOzzy1987/moron-i3/readme.md

 in, so now it's a klipperized bedslinger with ABL and a CANbus toolhead...

 Why "Moron"?
 I also took a lot of inspiration from Voron Design's fine work, but obviously can't call this a Voron.
-My name is Mihály.
-Mihály's Voron.
+My name is MihÃ¡ly.
+MihÃ¡ly's Voron.
 Moron.
 (And I happen to be a moron sometime...)

 ## Buid